Gnarly-Games/python-bridgestream/README.md

 BridgeStream is used as a part of an real-time online game to transmit data between the client and servers.

-You can encode/decode primitive types, collection on primitives, custom serializers and other bridgeStream's easily and efficiencly.
+You can encode/decode primitive types, collection on primitives, custom serializers and other BridgeStream's easily and efficiently.

 ## Install